BerkeleyLab/Bedrock/projects/comms_top/README.md

 # Architecture

-`comms_top.v` consists of an Ethernet to Local Bus bridge running over a Fiber link at 1.25 GBd or 2.5 GBd and a ChitChat link also routed through a Fiber link at 2.5 GBd.
+`comms_top.v` consists of an Ethernet to Local Bus bridge running over a Fiber link at 1.25 GBd and a ChitChat link also routed through a Fiber link at 2.5 GBd.
 Limited test-pattern generation is provided, with the Ethernet/Local Bus guaranteeing the interface with the Host.